 On September 7, 2016, NEF completed an asset-backed refinancing with a debt issuance totaling \$90,000 (par value), which included a structured issue secured by a portfolio of private student loans (NorthStar Student Loan Trust III, or the "2016A" Issue).
 The Company received proceeds of approximately \$16,200 from overcollateralization on the transaction.
 These funds represent a return of the majority of the Company's investments in the re-financings in years 2011 and 2012 totaling approximately \$18,000.
 The remaining investment of approximately \$1,800 will be reimbursed to the Company when the outstanding notes have been paid in full.
-The notes issued in conjunction with the 2016A re-financing, which are obligations of NorthStar Student Loan Trust III, included senior and subordinate LIBOR notes at a fixed spread to 1-month LIBOR.
+The notes issued in conjunction with the 2016A re-financing, which are obligations of NorthStar Student Loan Trust III, included senior and subordinate floating rate notes at a fixed spread to 1-month LIBOR (3-month CME Term SOFR plus tenor adjustment as of July 1, 2023).
 The senior and subordinate notes were purchased at an OID of approximately \$3,883 and \$454, respectively.
-Total unamortized debt issuance costs and OID associated with the refinancing were \$1,021 and \$1,521, respectively, as of September 30, 2022 and 2021.
+Total unamortized debt issuance costs and OID associated with the refinancing were \$363 and \$1,021, respectively, as of September 30, 2023 and 2022.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2022 and 2021 (in thousands)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended September 30, 2023 and 2022 (in thousands)